Ledocarpaceae

 Ledocarpaceae Meyen was a small flowering plant family of shrubs native to western South America.
-Under the APG III system of classification it is considered to be a part of the Vivianiaceae.
+Under the APG IV system of classification it is considered to be a part of the Francoaceae.

+Classification

+In the APG III (2009) phylogenetic classification, this family was invalid and its genera were incorporated into the family Vivianiaceae.

+In the APG IV (2016) phylogenetic classification, the Ledocarpaceae and the Vivianiaceae are included in the Francoaceae.